 Love Hula Dancing!!" ~Amy

-My step-father Stephen David Esau Kekuewa was my step-father since I was 6 months old.
+My stepfather Stephen David Esau Kekuewa was my stepfather since I was 6 months old.
 He was a quite gentleman who never cussed or said anything unkind, he liked to talk about important topics and he was outwardly loving.
-(All the Hawaiian uncles and Hawaiian people I grew up with were this way.)
-The Hawaiians I grew up with were so loving and kind that when I grew up and ventured out in the world meeting friends and their families, or people at school, or through work, not one person that I have ever met is as loving and kind in a very healthy way with serious healthy respect for others and boundaries like no other people on this earth, this is how the real Hawaiian are and were.
+(All of the Hawaiian uncles and Hawaiian people I grew up with were this way also).
+The Hawaiians I grew up with were so loving and kind that when I grew up and ventured out into the world meeting friends, their families, people at school, or through work, not one person that I have ever met is as loving and kind in a very healthy way with serious healthy respect for others and boundaries like no other people on this earth, this is how the real Hawaiian are and were.
 At a certain point in my life, I could not believe that my childhood was the very best part of my life.
 My childhood filled me with so much love for mankind, nature and cultures that it is unreal really.
-I have not had to suffer any ails due to any addictions or problems, that I brought upon myself as life went by due to my up-bringing.
-As I aged, I started to think when I made decisions in my life, "What would make my step-father and my uncles so very proud of me?"
-So I did all the things they did and here I am to write this to you with great love.
+I have not had to suffer any ails due to any addictions or problems that I brought upon myself as life went by due to my up-bringing.
+As I aged, I started to think when I made decisions in my life, "What would make my stepfather and my uncles so very proud of me?"
+So I did all the things they did and here I am to write this to you with.

-Growing up from 2 years old to Jr. High School age, I went with my step-father and our family to all of his Outrigger Paddling Races, and some of their practices.
+Growing up from 2 years old to Jr. High School age, I went with my stepfather and our family to all of his Outrigger Paddling Races, and some of their practices.
 It was very fun!
-He was the coach for Marina Del Rey Outrigger Canoe Club with Uncle Sandy, who was just like my step-father, yet he had his own personality.
-Back then in the late 60's to 70's Outrigger Canoe clubs were mostly Islanders still.
-So it was like we were on the island of Hawaii but on the mainland every day of our life.
+He was the coach for Marina Del Rey Outrigger Canoe Club with Uncle Sandy, who was like my stepfather, yet he had his own personality.
+Back then in the late 60's to 70's Outrigger Canoe Clubs were mostly Islanders still.
+So it was like we were on the Island of Hawaii but living on the Mainland.
 Women did not paddle that much when I was growing up so I did not consider ever becoming a canoe paddler.
 My lifelong dream was to dance the Hula.
 Here are some photos I found to post here of the canoe club.

 This is my nephew and my grandma Margaret, I LOVE YOU to you Kalikimaka!!